Georg Hartmann: Writings

 His two published works were Perspectiva Communis (Nuremberg, 1542), a reprint of John Peckham's 1292 book on optics and Directorium (Nuremberg, 1554), a book on astrology.

 He also left Collectanea mathematica praeprimis gnomonicam spectania, 151 f.
 MS Vienna, Österreichische Nationalbibliothek, Quarto, Saec.
 16 (1527–1528), an unpublished work on sundials and astrolabes that was translated by John Lamprey and published under the title of Hartmann's Practika in 2002.

+Another unpublished text of Hartmann's, Directiorum Medicorum, was written in 1554.
+It described Hartmann's medical-astrological dial engravings and their usage.
+It was later published by Hartmann's follower, Franz Fitter, in 1613 under the title De Usu Astrolabii.

+There are references in Hartmann's works to either an unwritten or missing manuscript written by Hartmann.

 Museum holdings

 Some of Hartmann's instruments are held by museums, such as the Adler Planetarium in Chicago, Harvard University, The National Museum of American History at the Smithsonian Institution in Washington D.C., and Yale University in the History of Science Museum.

 In England, some instruments can be seen at The British Museum, the National Museum of Science and Industry, and the National Maritime Museum Greenwich in London; as well as the Museum of the History of Science in Oxford.

-In Germany, Hartmann's instruments can be seen on display at the Germanisches Nationalmuseum in Nuremberg, Kunstgewerbemuseum in Berlin, Museum fur Angewandte Kunst in Cologn, Staatlicher Mathematisc-Physikalischer Salon in Dresden, and the Kestner-Museum in Hannover.
-Some of Hartmann's astrolabes can be seen on display in France at the Bibliotheque Nationale in Paris and the Musee National de la Renaissance in Ecouen.
+In Germany, Hartmann's instruments can be seen on display at the Germanisches Nationalmuseum in Nuremberg, Kunstgewerbemuseum in Berlin, Museum fur Angewandte Kunst in Cologne, Staatlicher Mathematischer-Physikalischer Salon in Dresden, and the Kestner-Museum in Hannover.

+Some of Hartmann's astrolabes can be seen on display in France at the Bibliothèque Nationale in Paris and the Musee National de la Renaissance in Ecouen.

 In the Netherlands astrolabes manufactured by Hartmann can be seen on display at the Museum Boerhaave in Leiden and the Utrecht University Museum in Utrecht.

 Other museums in Europe where some of Hartmann's are on display include the Kunsthistorisches Museum in Vienna, Musee de la Vie Wallone in Luttich, Belgium, Nationalmuseet in Copenhagen, Denmark, Museo di Storia della Scienza in Florence, Italy, and the St. Paul Stiftsgymnasium.